Post Coffee Company

 Filling Station Coffee Garage

 Of all the coffee spots I’ve been to internationally, the Filling Station locations have to be the most unique.
 Each of the three KC locations have a distinct personality, largely attributable to the unique choice in real estate. my favorite being their smallest shop in Westport.
 The tiny, solitary building (so small it usually requires only one barista to ably handle the counter and drive thru) was once a photo lab and the cafe chose to maintain the hallmarks of the building’s prior usage, a photo drop off slat still in the front door and a “DANGER: PHOTOGRAPHIC CHEMICALS” sign fixed on the dark room turned kitchen, while old school cameras litter the shelves alongside hip merchandise.
 The Overland Park location, a former auto garage is slightly larger and more industrial.
 The most recent addition to the Filling Station shop series is a chic location in midtown, which reinvents the garage aesthetic of the OP location in a more modern way with an expansive patio.
 The Filling Station not only has a shop for every mood, but a menu equally as diverse.
-While the shop has an amazing variety of coffee beverages, the Filling Station rests its laurels largely on their Top 10 Coffee Spots in Kansas City
+While the shop has an amazing variety of coffee beverages, the Filling Station rests its laurels largely on their coffee.

 Hiding in plain sight in an eclectic building too large to be a shop but too small to be a strip mall, this vegan coffee shop wears deep Mexican roots and a flair for social justice with pride.
 With a literal skull-and-crossbones flag waving outside the door, Pirate’s Bone is the perfect place to start your day with a caper bagel sandwich or activated charcoal waffle accompanied by one of their specialty drinks; I personally love the Sweet Misery, a latte with cocoa and guajillo chili skin.
 While you devour your Latin-influenced beverages and Whole Foods-esque eats, you will notice that the snug shop is a finger on the pulse of the latest political movements, carrying pro-woman, pro-immigrant merchandise in its back corner.
 This is the spot for good food, great coffee, and incredible conversation.